Dillon Danis: Background

 Born to a Honduran mother and Armenian father, raised in Parsippany–Troy Hills, New Jersey, Danis attended Parsippany Hills High School and started wrestling there as a freshman, despite the fact that he "couldn't do one pushup".
 He started training in Brazilian Jiu-Jitsu at the age of 15 after he was involved in a fight at school.
 At age 17, Danis started making trips to Marcelo Garcia's academy in New York and at age 19, he eventually moved to New York in order to actively pursue a career in Brazilian Jiu-Jitsu.
 After wins at various high-level tournaments he was awarded his black belt at 21 years of age.

-Mixed martial arts career
+MMA career

 In 2016, Danis came to light in the mixed martial arts community when he was asked to join the training camp of UFC fighter Conor McGregor as a coach and training partner ahead of his rematch against Nate Diaz at UFC 202.
 He would continue to work with Conor, helping him to prepare for the Khabib Nurmagomedov bout.
 Due to his image in the media prior to the fight with Diaz, Marcelo Garcia disassociated Danis from his school.